 De-escalation has become one of the types of training most frequently requested by police departments in recent years, says Robin Engel, a professor at the University of Cincinnati’s School of Criminal Justice.
 A recent CBS News poll of 155 departments indicates that at least 71 percent of them offer some form of de-escalation training, although it is not always mandatory.
-But in the past couple of weeks, U.S. news outlets have reported numerous, often startling stories of police violence against individuals and groups of protesters across the country.
+But U.S. news outlets have reported numerous, often startling stories of police violence against individuals and groups of protesters across the country.
 Many departments in cities where such uses of force have taken place—including those in Seattle and Phoenix (neither of which responded to requests for comment)—require their officers to undergo training in de-escalation.
 So why does it often break down?

-In 2016 Campaign Zero—a law-enforcement reform initiative developed by Black Lives Matter activists—helped conduct an analysis of 91 police departments in the largest U.S. cities.
+In 2016 Campaign Zero—a law-enforcement reform initiative developed by Black Lives Matter activists—helped to conduct an analysis of 91 police departments in the largest U.S. cities.
 The study found that de-escalation mandates were associated with lower rates of police killings and fewer officers being killed or assaulted in the line of duty—even after accounting for a number of departmental and social factors.
 Although a review of cross-disciplinary research on de-escalation found that such training probably has slight-to-moderate benefits and few drawbacks, much of the research has methodological weaknesses—including a lack of control groups, dependence on correlational designs and use of self-reporting rather than observation-based data.
 Thus, despite promising early findings, Engel argues that there is not yet enough systematic research about de-escalation in policing to show it is effective or to guide its use.

 But what is increasingly clear, she says, is that even effective de-escalation training is probably an insufficient solution if it is used on its own.
 “We know that training alone doesn’t change behavior,” Engel says.
 “So you need a strong use-of-force policy that emphasizes the use of de-escalation tactics.
 And you need to couple that with accountability and supervisory oversight—and then add in the training component.
 Agencies that have been doing [these things] are [anecdotally] reporting success.”
 Similarly, Campaign Zero reports that the departments with the lowest rates of police killings and officer deaths employed four or more of the organization’s 8 Can’t Wait strategies aimed at reducing the use of force.
 In addition to de-escalation mandates, this campaign calls for measures such as banning choke holds and changing how the use of force is reported.